NimuthuGanegoda/object-oriented-cpp-labs/CONTRIBUTING.md

-# Contributing to [INSERT PROJECT NAME]
+# Contributing to object-oriented-cpp-labs

-The [INSERT PROJECT NAME] team encourages community feedback and contributions.
+The object-oriented-cpp-labs team encourages community feedback and contributions.
-Thank you for your interest in making [INSERT PROJECT NAME] better!
+Thank you for your interest in making object-oriented-cpp-labs better!
 There are several ways you can get involved.

 If you are looking for a good way to contribute to the project, please: